 Scams do happen in Macedonia, but mostly only the typical ones, in the form of overpricing in bars, or by the street vendors.
 Drink spiking is also an issue in night clubs.

 WOMEN TRAVELERS RISK : LOW

-Even though Macedonia is as safe as can be for women travelers, they should be aware of dangers of roaming alone in a strange city.
-Just like pretty much anywhere, they should avoid walking alone down empty or poorly lit streets, walking past groups or people that behave or look strange or getting into conversations with unknown people that might seem strangely friendly.
+Even though Macedonia is as safe as can be for women travelers, they should be aware of the dangers of roaming alone in a strange city.
+Just like pretty much anywhere, they should avoid walking alone down empty or poorly lit streets, walking past groups of people that behave or look strange or getting into conversations with unknown people that might seem strangely friendly.

 So...
 How Safe Is Macedonia Really?

 Macedonia is, overall a safe country to visit.

 Though it has its dangers like natural hazards and some organized crime on the streets, the chances of it affecting tourists are very slim.